 It might be suitable for students to then formulate a plan of action to address the issue, such as how negative impacts and effects might be avoided, or how positive impacts and effects might be enhanced.

 Embedding fieldwork experiences

 Fieldwork is more than just activities.
 Try to ensure that from planning to follow-up, your fieldwork is embedded in your programme of study or learning module.
-The example given above involves students in the planning of the activities, and ends with a defined outcome – the presentation or tour.
+It can be good to involve students in the planning of the activities, and end with a defined outcome.
 An embedded fieldwork experience allows students the time to reflect on their findings, and ties their geographical learning in to wider curriculum initiatives such as citizenship and education for sustainable development.
-Fieldwork is an excellent opportunity to showcase the wider relevance of geography – both to students and to the senior management team.
+Fieldwork is an excellent opportunity to showcase the wider relevance of geography – both to students and to your senior management team.

 Two articles are available in the downloads box:

 The value of fieldwork: Justin Dillon, Senior Lecturer in Science and Environmental Education, King's College London